Ronda Rousey: Films and television

 Rousey co-starred in The Expendables 3 (2014), marking her first role in a major motion picture.
 In 2015, she appeared in the film Furious 7, and played herself in the film Entourage.

 In October 2015, Rousey became the first female athlete to guest host ESPN's SportsCenter.

-Rousey hosted the January 23, 2016, episode of the late-night variety show Saturday Night Live, with musical guest Selena Gomez.
+Rousey hosted the January 23, 2016, episode of the late-night variety show Saturday Night Live.

 Rousey appeared in the Season 2, Episode 20 episode of Blindspot playing the role of Devon Penberthy, a prison inmate serving time for transporting weapons across state lines.

 A number of starring film roles have been developed for Rousey, including an adaptation of her autobiography, My Fight / Your Fight, at Paramount, The Athena Project at Warner Bros., the Peter Berg-directed action film Mile 22.
 Rousey was scheduled to star in a remake of the 1989 Patrick Swayze action drama Road House.
 Road House would have marked her biggest acting job to date.
 According to Variety, Rousey reached out to Swayze's widow, Lisa Niemi, to ask for her blessing, which Niemi gave.
 However, the Road House project was cancelled in 2016.

 On August 18, 2019, it was revealed that Rousey is appearing as a recurring character Lena Bosko in the third season of Fox's 9-1-1 series.
 During her first day of shooting, she injured two fingers after her left hand was jammed in a boat door.
 The tip of her ring finger was fractured while her middle finger was broken with the tendon nearly severed.
 Rousey was rushed to the hospital, where her middle finger was mended with a metal plate and screws.

 In September 2021, Rousey hosted Rowdy's Places on ESPN+.
 This ten-episode limited series saw Ronda speak with experts within the worlds of MMA, wrestling, boxing and more to uncover why combat sports have been a global sensation for a millennium.